Kyril Bonfiglioli: Charlie Mortdecai novels

 Bonfiglioli wrote four books featuring Charlie Mortdecai, three of which were published in his lifetime, and one posthumously as completed by the satirist and parodist Craig Brown.
 Charlie Mortdecai is the fictional art dealer anti-hero of the series.
-His character resembles, among other things, an amoral Bertie Wooster with occasional psychopathic tendencies.
 His Mortdecai comic-thriller trilogy received critical plaudits back in the 1970s and early 1980s.
 The dry satire and black humour of the books were favourably reviewed by The New Yorker and others.
 The books are still in print and have been translated into several languages.
-The books "attract a devoted cult following and are consistently praised by a wide variety of publications", although a writer in The Paris Review said that "readers are pretty much evenly divided between those who relish the books' unflinching, un-PC meanness, and those who are appalled".
+The books "attract a devoted cult following and are consistently praised by a wide variety of publications", although Sadie Stein in The Paris Review said that "readers are pretty much evenly divided between those who relish the books' unflinching, un-PC meanness, and those who are appalled".
+Stein says that "The books are kind of like Jeeves and Wooster stories ... if Wooster were a psychotic, misogynistic art dealer with a weight problem.
+Or maybe he's more a sociopath or just a pathological narcissist. ... he's definitely amoral, and he certainly hates women."

 Don't Point That Thing At Me was awarded the 1973 CWA New Blood Dagger for the best crime novel by a hitherto unpublished writer.

 Actors Stephen Fry and Hugh Laurie are among those who are fans of his work.
 Hugh Laurie praised "the excellent Kyril Bonfigliolo" [sic] in the afternotes of his book The Gun Seller.

 The three original books, published out of chronological order: